 6. Vision Zero: In January, the San Francisco Bicycle Coalition, along with Walk San Francisco and the rest of our Vision Zero Coalition partners, called for the City to adopt a Vision Zero goal of eliminating all traffic deaths and severe injuries by 2024.
 Since then, we’ve seen almost all City agencies, including the SFMTA, the Department of Public Works, the Office of Planning, and the San Francisco Police Department, formally endorse Vision Zero and take steps to help the City reach its goal.
 We’ve also seen the Vision Zero Coalition grow to be a group of more than thirty community-based organizations fighting for stronger Vision Zero policies.
 2015 will be an important year for the group, so stay tuned to hear more about Vision Zero goals in the new year!

-7. Community Bike Builds: This year we helped over 350 people get access to a bike!
-We focused most of our Bike Builds in the Bayview, and look forward to expanding the program next year while continuing to work with our community partners to help increase access to one of the City’s most affordable modes of transportation.
+7. Bike it Forwards Events: This year we helped over 350 people get access to a bike!
+We focused most of our Bike it Forwards events in the Bayview, and look forward to expanding the program next year while continuing to work with our community partners to help increase access to one of the City’s most affordable modes of transportation.

 8. Safe Routes to School: In 2014 we expanded our Safe Routes to School program to include 25 schools, and held our most successful Bike and Roll to School day yet!
 Over 3,000 students participated in Bike and Roll to School day across San Francisco, demonstrating how much interest there is in helping kids (and families) find safe, active ways to get around our city.